alexander-kastil/m365-copilot/demos/readme.md

 Create custom copilots with Azure AI Studio: This module is an introduction to Azure AI Studio, Microsoft Copilot Studio Plugin Architecture, prompt flows & embeddings, introduction to Retrieval Augmented Generation (RAG), and RAG-based Copilots.

-Duration: 4 days - depending on the audience, the depth of the content covered and the amount of labs and exercises completed.
+Duration: 4 days

 ## Prerequisites & Requirements

 - Basic Microsoft 365 Platform Development Skills
-- .NET Developer Skills (required for some modules)
+- .NET Developer Skills (helpful for some modules)
-- Node JS and basic React Developer Skills (required for some modules)
+- Node JS and basic React Developer Skills (helpful for some modules)

 Skills can be acquired through the following resources: